 To which Blythe responded in her own review at the bottom:

-Then Blythe Harris rallied the bullies and attacked Michelle on the comment thread of Michelle’s review.
-Archer Adam Pring, one of the three ringleaders, left this comment to Michelle:
+Then Blythe rallied the bullies and attacked Michelle on the comment thread of Michelle’s review.
+Archer, one of the three ringleaders, left this comment to Michelle:

 Okay, so, breathe slowly and let’s recap.
 Lady Blythe is an 8th grade English teacher who lives in California.
 Archer is a 20-something man who lives in Australia.
 And this is how they treat a 14 year old girl.